Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Cost

-Knott’s Scary Farm is a Seperatly Ticketed event, meaning you only get access to the park on the evening of the date you visit.
-You cannot go to the main park without buying a separate ticket. (consider a Go City LA Pass or Go San Diego Pass, which has Knotts Berry Farm included for a great way to save)
+Knott’s Scary Farm is a separate ticketed event, meaning you only get access to the park on the evening of the date you visit.
+You cannot go to the main park without buying a separate ticket.
+(Consider a Go City LA Pass or Go San Diego Pass, which has Knotts Berry Farm included for a great way to save)

 $59 – $99 Standard Entry